Existence of at least $k$ solutions to a fractional $p$-Kirchhoff problem involving singularity and critical exponent: Preliminaries and Weak Formulations

 Note that the functional $I_{\lambda}$ is even.
+Moreover, it can be concluded that $I_\lambda$ is $C^1$.
+Indeed, the first and the third term of the functional $I_{\lambda}$ are $C^1$.
+On applying a similar arguments as in \cite[Lemma 6.4]{Saoudi2019} {in combination with Remark \ref{dj1} $(2)$} we get the differentiability of the singular term $G(x,u)$ for nonnegative $u$.

-Moreover, one can proceed on similar lines as in cf. \cite[Lemma 6.4]{Saoudi2019} to conclude that $I_\lambda$ is $C^1$.
-Since the functional $J_{\lambda}$ is G\^{a}teaux differentiable, then the set of critical points of $I_{\lambda}$ coincides with the same for $J_{\lambda}$.
-We aim to guarantee that the problem \eqref{cut p} possesses arbitrarily many solutions.\\ A function $u\in X_0$ is said to be a weak solution to the problem (\ref{cut p}), if $\varphi u^{-\gamma}\in L^1(\Omega)$ and
+We aim to guarantee that the problem \eqref{cut p} possesses arbitrarily (but countably) many nonnegative solutions depending upon the value of $\lambda$.
+A function $u\in X_0$ is said to be a weak solution to the problem (\ref{cut p}), if $\varphi u^{-\gamma}\in L^1(\Omega)$ and